Yellowstone Expeditions Recommended Equipment List

 - Daypack, (sufficient size to carry warm clothing to put on during lunch, extra mittens, water bottle, snacks and lunch, sitting pad, ski waxes, etc.)

-- Waterbottles (two, at least 1 qt. capacity each, and you may want to bring your own thermos for hot drinks.)
+- Water bottles (two, at least 1 qt. capacity each, and you may want to bring your own thermos for hot drinks.)

 - Insulated pad for sitting at lunch stops. (something like a thermarest or ensolite sleeping pad will do.
 Bring a size just big enough to sit on or share with your partner)